 From another perspective, these describe the effects of random variation.
 The first describes collision events and the second covering events.
-Next lecture we will explore how long it takes for these events to roughly evenly distribute.
+Next lecture we will explore how long it takes for these events to evenly distribute.

 Model.
 For all settings, there is a common model of random elements drawn from a discrete universe.
-The universe has n possible objects; we represent this as [n] and let $i \in [n]$ represent one element (indexed by i from $\{1, 2, 3, ..., n\}$) in this universe.
-The n objects may be IP addresses, days of the year, words in a dictionary, but for notational and implementation simplicity, we can always have each element (IP address, day, word) map to a distinct integer i where $0 < i \leq n$.
+The universe has n possible objects; we represent this as [n] and let $i \in [n]$ represent one element (indexed by i) in this universe.
+The n objects may be IP addresses, days of the year, words in a dictionary, but we can always have each element (IP address, day, word) map to a distinct integer i where $0 < i \leq n$.
 Then we study the properties of drawing k items uniformly at random from [n] with replacement.